Ways to get involved with your school community

 5. Initiate something you’re passionate about

 You may have your own ideas for improving the school and its community.
-For example, you may want to start a new club (like chess or debating) that doesn’t exist in your school.
-Or you may know of a community partnership opportunity that you can develop with the school.
-You may have a fantastic idea for an after school activity that’s not currently available.
-Maybe you want to offer an extracurricular activity like a language or sport.
-Maybe you know a great guest speaker that you can arrange to come and visit the school.
+For example, you could offer to help start a new club (like chess or debating) or support an extracurricular activity (such as learning a language or sport).
+Perhaps you know of a community partnership opportunity, or a great guest speaker that could visit.
 Share your ideas with the school or the P&C.

-The most important part of volunteering is that you’re able to commit.
+The most important part of volunteering is that you’re able to commit your time and energy.
 Choose a school activity that you’ll truly enjoy taking part in and get involved.

 Ask your school if they have a Local Aboriginal Education Consultative Group (AECG) and how they work with this group